stevenharman/dumb_delegator/README.md

 not appropriate for many use cases that require nearly every call to be proxied.

-For instance, Rails uses `class` and `eql?` to introspect on model classes when generating forms and url helpers.
-These methods are not properly forwarded when using `Delegator` or `SimpleDelegator`.
+For instance, Rails uses `#class` and `#instance_of?` to introspect on model classes when generating forms and URL helpers.
+These methods are not forwarded when using `Delegator` or `SimpleDelegator`.

 ```ruby
 require 'delegate'